Thirty years ago, if you wanted to see a lion in New York City, you’d go to the American Museum of Natural History.

 The way we consume education, entertainment, and media is continually evolving, and as museum professionals, we can leverage this change to lead our visitors to new levels of engagement and understanding.

-At many museums, things are done the way they are because it’s the way they’ve always been done — and that isn’t really the best reason to do anything, if we’re being honest.
+At many museums, things are done the way they are because it’s the way they’ve always been done — and that isn’t really the best reason to do anything.

 Museum professionals often serve as teachers in their spaces, but it’s rare that they’re offered the opportunity to be taught new things.
 It’s important to continually learn about and better your craft, and a fun way (the best way, in our opinion!) to do that is through workshops.